 Our Top Tips For New Knitters

 This video from Sarah at Hobby Lobby is a great tutorial for any newbie knitters!

-We hope you've found our beginners blog post on knitting helpful.
+We hope you've found our blog post for beginner knitters helpful.
 Make sure you come back in a few weeks as we're going to be sharing our favourite knitted and crochet makes!